Dell & Schaefer Successfully Appeals Denial of Benefits to Former Clinical Therapist

 Mr. S contacts Dell & Schaefer following receipt of his denial letter

 Rather than submit to the IME Mr. S was able to submit the Physical Ability Assessment (PAA) forms that had originally been requested by CIGNA.
 Unfortunately, the forms were not enough.
 In June 2017, Mr. S received a letter from CIGNA stating that benefits were terminated and he had the right to submit an appeal.

-Mr. S contacted our office and spoke with Attorney Victor Peña who accepted Mr. S’s case.
-Attorney Peña and his team immediately began working on Mr. S’s appeal.
+Mr. S contacted our office and we accepted Mr. S’s case.
+Our team immediately began working on Mr. S’s appeal.
 After reviewing the claim file and medical records it became apparent that Cigna had not given Mr. S a fair assessment.
 The medical records contained an abundance of evidence supporting Mr. S’s claim.
 The claim file contained documented errors by CIGNA including diagnoses that did not apply to Mr. S. It appeared the nurses reviewing Ms. S’s file had downplayed the severity of Mr. S’s condition such as describing significant spinal issues as merely a “lumbosacral sprain.”

 The claim file also contained a report from CIGNA’S Medical Director that contained conclusions in complete contradiction with the available medical records.
 Cigna’s entire foundation for denying the claim seemed more and more unreasonable the more the file was reviewed.